 The Operating Fund

 The operating fund handles the day-to-day costs of running the association.
 Landscaping, utilities for common areas, insurance, management fees, minor repairs, and administrative expenses all come out of here.
-Think of it as the HOA's regular checking account.
+Operating budgets are typically set annually, with monthly assessment contributions covering expected costs.
+Good HOA budget planning reduces the chances of disruptive reserve draws and surprise special assessments.

-A reserve study, conducted by an independent professional every three to five years, analyzes the useful life and replacement cost of every major component in your common areas.
-It then tells you how much the association should be setting aside each month so that replacements can be funded without a special assessment.
-Many states now require reserve studies on specific schedules, and underfunded reserves are consistently the primary trigger for the large unplanned assessments homeowners dread.
+Reserve funds are where the association saves for big, infrequent capital expenditures: replacing the roof, repaving parking lots, overhauling the HVAC system, replastering the pool.
+A reserve study, conducted by an independent professional every three to five years, analyzes the useful life and replacement cost of every major component and tells you how much to set aside each month.
+Many states now require reserve studies on specific schedules.
+Underfunded reserves are consistently the primary trigger for the large special assessments homeowners dread.
+See the guide on HOA reserve funds for a full breakdown of funding strategies and state requirements.

 Essential HOA Financial Reports